marshomics/traitar3_snakemake/README.md

 traitar3's single-process design, whose in-memory `genomes x ~14,800-Pfam` matrix and per-cell pandas aggregation don't survive 300k genomes.

-## Why this is faithful (and where it deviates on purpose)

-The annotation, counting, prediction math, and the phypat/phypat+PGL merge are ported directly from traitar3's own code.
-Validation against the repo's bundled reference data (`test/run_offline_check.sh`):

-- per-genome Pfam counts reproduce traitar's `summary.dat` exactly;
-- per-model votes reproduce the decision values in traitar's committed `predictions_raw.txt` exactly;
-- the combined majority-vote calls reproduce `predictions_majority-vote_combined.txt` exactly.

-One deliberate deviation: traitar3's literal Python-3 code sets the majority cutoff to `votes >= k/2 + 1`, which for `k=5` is `>= 3.5` (4 of 5 voters) — a regression
-introduced when integer division (`/`) changed meaning from Python 2.
-The original traitar and traitar3's own reference outputs use a true majority of `>= 3`.
-The default here is `>= 3` (`config: predict.majority_threshold`); set it to `3.5` (or pass `--literal-traitar3` to the predict script) to reproduce traitar3's literal numbers.

 ## Layout

 ```